 V8 engines that burn oil

 Newer V8 engines (N62) are not too demanding despite their complexity and the range of sensitive systems they use.
 Still, this engine can also have extreme oil consumption, and two things can cause it.
 First is the oil separator, much like the M54 engine, although its shape is entirely different.
 Another likely cause is valve stem seals, which may wear out and allow oil to enter combustion chambers.
-Replacing them is not easy, thanks to a delicate Valvetronic system these engines have inside their cylinder heads.
+Replacing them is not easy, thanks to these engines’ delicate Valvetronic system inside their cylinder heads.

 Diesel engine maintenance